dueringa/WikiWalker/README.md

 ## Building

 CMake is used as build system.
-You need curl and boost::program_options.
+You need curl and (boost::program_options or getopt).

 ### Note for Debian / Ubuntu(?) users